 Here’s exactly what retinol does:

-It not only smoothes your current fine lines and wrinkles, but also minimises the new ones that form so can prolong your treatments.
+It not only smoothes your current fine lines and wrinkles, but also minimises the new ones that form.
+Meaning it can prolong your in clinic treatments.

 Brightens dull skin